Crypto Hacks and What We Can Learn From Them

 In the early days of Bitcoin, many crypto exchanges were operated by an individual or small team that didn’t have the funds or the technical expertise to develop sufficient security measures.
 Because Bitcoin was brand-new, exchange founders had not yet fully grasped the security threats they would soon face, nor were regulators aware of the problems to come.

 Bitfloor: The Bitfloor hack highlighted the risks inherent in storing unencrypted user credentials on a server.
 By 2012, Bitfloor was one of the largest bitcoin exchanges in the U.S. While the company encrypted the wallet keys used for conducting transactions, it also kept an unencrypted backup of these keys on its server.
-In September 2012, a hacker successfully compromised Bitfloor’s servers and stole 24,000 bitcoin — worth $250 million at the time.
+In September 2012, a hacker successfully compromised Bitfloor’s servers and stole 24,000 bitcoin (BTC) — worth $250 million USD at the time.
 As a result, the owner of the exchange halted operations and reported the theft to the FBI.
-The company made a valiant effort to rectify the hack and eventually managed to refund most of its users in USD.
-However, this incident severely diminished the exchange’s reserves, and shortly after the incident, Bitfloor shut its doors forever.
+The company made a valiant effort to rectify the hack and eventually managed to refund most of its users in U.S. dollars.
+However, this incident severely diminished the exchange’s reserves, and shortly thereafter, Bitfloor shut its doors forever.

 The final blow, however, occurred in February 2014, when hackers stole 740,000 bitcoin from Mt.
 Gox customers and 100,000 bitcoin from the company itself, which was valued at roughly $460 million at the time.
 As a result of this hack, Mt.
 Gox. immediately suspended operations and filed for bankruptcy protection in Japan, where the exchange was based.
 The Mt.
 Gox hack brought intense regulatory scrutiny to the industry, including from the U.S. Department of Homeland Security, which fined a Mt.
 Gox subsidiary $5 million for operating without a license in the U.S. The Mt.
 Gox fiasco resulted in a significant drop in the price of bitcoin, and the fallout made it clear that cryptocurrencies were unlike anything else in the financial world.
 Existing bankruptcy laws could not adequately manage the fallout, and the lost funds could not be recovered at the time.
 It took years for Bitcoin and the cryptocurrency industry as a whole to recover from the reputational damage resulting from this event, and led to a major shift in industry focus toward improving enterprise-level security systems.